 The aim of our program is designed to equip students to confidently participate in physical activity to the best of their ability so that the skills they have developed, will allow them to engage in physical exercise not only at school but also in the local community where they can embrace physical activity as part of their lifestyle today and in the future.

-Visual Art at St Robert’s provides students with a safe learning environment where they are given the opportunity to engage in appreciation of art, appropriation of art and creation of individual pieces.
+Visual Art at St Robert’s provides students with a stimulating and safe learning environment in which they are given the opportunity to engage in appreciation of art, appropriation of art and the creation of individual pieces.

 Students are given the opportunity to produce a range of artworks, drawing on inspiration from famous and local artists.
 They engage in the use of different materials and discuss their own and others works of art.
 Our art space allows for both collaborative and individual work.

 Mrs Humphries draws upon the Victorian Curriculum and her own talent as an artist and Art Therapist to immerse our students in weekly 'hands on' lessons.
 Throughout the year students participate in a range of exciting projects including local gallery exhibitions and other school based projects.